getmoto/moto/docs/docs/services/ec2.rst

 - [X] describe_vpc_endpoint_services
   Return info on services to which you can create a VPC endpoint.

-        Currently only the default endpoing services are returned.
+        Currently only the default endpoint services are returned.
 When create_vpc_endpoint_service_configuration() is implemented, a
         list of those private endpoints would be kept and when this API is invoked, those private endpoints would be added to the list of